Kuuuube/kanjigrid/README.md

 - `Save Image` saves the entire page instead of only the visible portion.

-- `Save Image` saves images at 5x the shown quality by default.
+- `Save Image` saves images at 5x the displayed quality by default.
 Configurable in `config.json`.

 ## Bug Fixes